anb0s/EasyShell/README.md

 **Alt + C**: Copy to Clipboard

+Special and not available if no user defined categories are available:

 **Alt + U**: User defined category

-Special not available for all OS:
+Special and not available for all OS:

 **Alt + D**: Open with Default application